plattjr/airbnb/README.md

-# airbnb
+# AirBnb's of Asheville, NC

-Map of Airbnb's in Asheville, NC
+Map of three different types of Airbnb's in Asheville, NC